pspete/psPAS/docs/collections/_commands/New-PASSession.md

 Will attempt authentication against the V10 API by default.

-For older CyberArk versions, specify the -UseClassicAPI switch parameter to force use of the V9 API endpoint.
+For older CyberArk versions, specify the -UseGen1API switch parameter to force use of the V9 API endpoint.

 Windows authentication is only supported (from CyberArk 10.4+).